Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

-Is that a love quadrangle I smell here?
+Is this a love quadrangle I smell here?
 Or is it even more than that?
 There’s only one thing left for Shido left to do—capture the hearts of those female spirits and get them to love him through sweet talk and charm.
 Date A Live actually stays true to its name—it’s a date and everyone lives happily because of it.
-But, the only one left with all the troubles is Shido himself. . . then again, he's enjoying it so it's okay.
+But, the only one left with all the troubles is Shido himself.
+Then again, he's enjoying it so it's okay.

-In a world frequented by space quakes (destructive earthquakes caused by spirits), humanity has suffered countless of casualties under the whims of these misunderstood spirits.
+In a world frequented by space quakes (destructive earthquakes caused by spirits), humanity has suffered countless casualties under the whims of these misunderstood spirits.
 One day, a plan devised by the anti-spirit organization Ratatosk sets into motion.
-High school boy, Itsuka Shido, becomes part of the plan as his sister, Itsuka Kotori, is actually the head of Ratatosk.
-Now, since brute force isn’t effective, Ratatosk asks Shido to befriend the spirits and win their hearts over to peaceful resolutions.
+High school boy Itsuka Shido becomes part of the plan as his sister, Itsuka Kotori, is actually the head of Ratatosk.
+Now, since brute force isn’t effective, Ratatosk asks Shido to befriend the spirits and win their hearts over with peaceful resolutions.

 1. To Love-Ru